 Solo Travel to Lokrum Island Croatia

 My favorite part of Lokrum was the “Dead Sea” on the island, where an underwater sea cave fills a pond-size swimming hole with extra salty water.
 It was my first experience swimming in water with a salt content so high.
 The experience of swimming weightlessly in the calm waters is a poignant memory.
 One of the features of Lokrum Island that I loved was the pool-style ladders linking the rocky shore to the ultra-clear blue waters of the Adriatic Sea.

-Painting on Lokrum
+Painting and Journaling on Lokrum Island

 Lokrum was a very odd mix of beach and forest, solitude and crowds, and nature alongside cafes and bars.
-I visited the Dead Sea first thing on arrival, and was one of the first in the water (before droves arrived over the new few hours)
+I visited the Dead Sea first thing on arrival and was one of the first in the water (before droves arrived over the new few hours)

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a female, fat, one-bag traveler, and journalling it all on WanderBig.com